 Verdict: Healthy yet enjoyable

 Ancient Harvest Quinoa Pasta, $4.70

-This is my usual go-to for a gluten free pasta.
+This is my usual go-to for a gluten-free pasta.
 Quinoa pasta in my eyes is the closest you can get to white pasta.
-The consistency isn’t too grainy and there are no other completing flavours.
+The consistency isn’t too grainy and there are no other competing flavours.
 I can feed this to my boyfriend and he won’t notice the difference.

 Nutritional Information for 8 oz Serving

 Total Fat 1 g